ilyes-ced/torrent/READme.md

 ## extra features to implement
+- [ ] remove clients when they error and refresh and add clients periodically
 - [ ] recovery from all types of errors and disconnections (no unwraps in this app should be left)
 - [ ] no reliance on announce (implementing DHT)
 - [ ] magnet links
 - [ ] when download is interrupted pick off where it started

 ## Errors: